 The Fredericksburg area, which includes the city of Fredericksburg and the counties of Spotsylvania and Stafford, is a classic blend of modern life with small town charm.
 Conveniently located along I-95, between Washington and Richmond, the area features a variety of chef-owned restaurants, numerous art galleries, a wide range of specialty shops, and one of America’s most authentic, historic downtowns.
 Stafford is home to George Washington’s boyhood home, Ferry Farm and Belmont, the residence of 20th Century American impressionist painter Gari Melchers.
 Spotsylvania is not only the site of 4,400 acres of Civil War battlefields; it also boasts the beautiful Lake Anna Winery.
 The Fredericksburg Area rests on the banks of the picturesque, pristine Rappahannock River.
 For visitor information and online trip planning, visit www.VisitFred.com.
 For media information and digital images, click on www.fredpressroom.com.
-Visit us on Twitter at www.twitter.com/visitfred.
+Visit us on Facebook at facebook.com/VistFred or on Twitter at twitter.com/visitfred.

 An ideal spot for a history vacation, Fredericksburg, VA, sits on the falls of the Rappahannock River.
 For Virginia Indians, the falls were a favorite fishing and hunting grounds.
 To early settlers, the fall line was the colony’s first frontier.
 And for generations to follow, the river brought both prosperity and conflict.
 More Info >

 Close to D.C. but far from the demands of modern life, picturesque Spotsylvania offers an escape to outdoor activities and rich history.
 In 1721, this vast new county was formed in the young colony of Virginia.
 Extending far beyond the Blue Ridge Mountains, this frontier outpost was named for Alexander Spotswood, Colonial Governor of Virginia.
 More Info >